ying-fang-ai/portfolio/README.md

 Hello!
 I'm Ying Fang 😎, a PhD in computational materials science, and data scientist with a passion for applying AI to accelerate materials discovery.

 ## WHAT I DO
-*My research foucus on applying machine learning to understand the relation between structure and properties.
-I work with variousmaterials systems of magnetic oxides, high entripy alloy and polymers.*
+*My research foucus on applying machine learning to understand the relation between structure and properties of variousmaterials systems including magnetic oxides, high entripy alloy and polymers.*